Linda Dalrymple Henderson: Career

 Henderson entered Dickinson College planning to study mathematics, but graduated in 1969 with a Bachelor of Arts in Art History.
-She the continued on to Yale University to receive a Master of Arts in 1972 and a Doctor of Philosophy in 1975, both in Art History.
+She then continued on to Yale University to receive a Master of Arts in 1972 and a Doctor of Philosophy in 1975, both in Art History.
 Henderson wrote a doctoral dissertation focused on the fourth dimension in art, which was written under the supervision of Robert L. Herbert.

-Beginning in her final years at Yale, Henderson held the position of Curator of Modern Art at the Museum of Fine Arts, Houston from 1974 to 1977.
+Beginning in her final years at Yale, Henderson held the position of Curator of Modern Art at the Museum of Fine Arts, Houston, from 1974 to 1977.
 A year later, she joined the faculty of the University of Texas at Austin, where she would remain for the rest of her career.
 In 2021, Henderson retired from the school as the David Bruton, Jr. Centennial Professor in Art History Emeritus.

 In 1988, Henderson was awarded a Guggenheim Fellowship.
 In 1999, the University of Texas gave her their Robert W. Hamilton Book Award for her text on the artist Marcel Duchamp.

 In 2008, Henderson curated an exhibition titled "Reimagining Space: The Park Place Gallery Group in 1960s," which focused on the Park Place Gallery, and was shown at the University of Texas at Austin's Blanton Museum of Art.